Akuli/porcupine/user-doc/new-programming-language.md

 Feel free to [create an issue on GitHub](https://github.com/Akuli/porcupine/issues/new) if you get any issues with following this guide.
-It might also be a good idea to create an issue if you follow this guide successfully, so that the settings that work for you could maybe be shipped with Porcupine :)
+It might also be a good idea to create an issue if you follow this guide successfully, so that your working settings can be added to Porcupine's default settings.

 ## How to edit filetypes.toml